• Pricing

 Will compressing a PDF reduce its quality?

 Basic Compression keeps your file visually identical to the original in most cases.
-Only Strong Compression (Pro) may slightly impact image-heavy documents.
+Strong Compression (Pro) may slightly impact image-heavy documents.

 Can I compress the same PDF multiple times?